Overview

 Prerequisites

-To establish a sync between your Vulcan Platform and your Mandiant connector, you must have an RPI audience subscription type in Mandiant.
+To establish a sync between your Vulcan Platform and your Mandiant subscription, you will require Mandiant *v2 API credentials and must have a API audience subscription type in Mandiant.

 Steps